 Forthcoming

-Wage Labour & Foreign Capital: Industrial Relations in International Investment Law
+Wage Labour & Foreign Capital

 Responsible business conduct in foreign investment encompasses compliance with internationally recognised standards in human rights, indigenous rights, environmental protection, and labour law.
-While the treatment of human rights, indigenous rights and environmental protection in investment law has generated considerable scholarship, the relationship between investment law and labour has not.
-This Article considers the interplay of international investment law and collective labour law: the law regulating the relationship between workers, employers, their representatives, and the state.
-It analyses investment cases in which investors allege that the host state violated its investment treaty obligations of fair and equitable treatment (FET) and full protection and security (FPS) through its intervention or non-intervention in strikes, worker demonstrations, boycotts, and other industrial action.
-It demonstrates that investment arbitrators largely decide FET and FPS claims involving collective labor law relations ex aequo et bono instead of looking to collective labour law for a rule of decision.
-The Article argues that the reform agenda in investment law will not change this insensitivity to collective labour law.
-These reforms respond to a prevailing vision of human rights wherein the procedural, communitarian principles that create the conditions for trade unionism and industrial democracy are devalourised and subordinated to property rights, the speech and associational rights of corporations and union objectors, and a vision of non-discrimination geared towards equal competition for prosperity.
+While the treatment of human rights, indigenous rights and environmental protection in investment law has generated considerable scholarship, the relationship between investment law and organised labour has not.
+This article considers investment law’s encounters with collective labour activity.
+It analyses investment cases in which investors allege that the host state violated its investment treaty obligations of fair and equitable treatment (FET) and full protection and security (FPS) through its intervention or non-intervention in trade union organising, collective bargaining, strikes, boycotts, and other industrial action.
+It shows that investment tribunals largely evaluate collective labour activity ex aequo et bono instead of looking to collective labour law for a rule of decision.
+Freed from any methodological control, these tribunals rely on intuitive, culturally-informed notions of normal and abnormal, legitimate and illegitimate, order and disorder.

 Teaching